|

 it new snow having fallen during the last few weeks.
 The snow on south

-hillsides is melted and the
+facing hillsides is melted and the

 rest of the snow is wet and soggy.
 We still have good skating on a lake at the